 Processes Billions of Transactions per Day

-Every day FINRA processes billions of transactions.
-FINRA uses cloud computing, data technology, and AI to process the enormous volume of data.
+Every day, FINRA processes billions of transactions.
+FINRA uses cloud computing, data technology, and AI to process enormous amounts of data.
 The ability to evaluate all transactions in real-time enables FINRA to identify abuse and deception to safeguard investors and, ultimately, the capital markets.

 Helps Detect and Prevent Violations in U.S. markets

-FINRA’s technology is used to keep track of trade in the securities and bond markets.
-It checks hundreds of algorithms and surveillance patterns against vast amounts of transaction data to detect market manipulation, insider trading, and regulatory infractions.
+FINRA’s technology keeps track of trade in the securities and bond markets.
+It checks hundreds of algorithms and surveillance patterns against vast transaction data to detect market manipulation, insider trading, and regulatory infractions.

 Vet Securities Firms and Brokers